rogit/youtube-dl-win-gui/README.md

 ## Requirements

-1. Modern web-browser set as default.
-Not Internet Explorer.
+Modern web-browser set as default. (not Internet Explorer)

-2. FFmpeg (https://www.ffmpeg.org/download.html#build-windows).
-For creating mp3.